Quick Summary

 Facilitates team collaboration | Needs consistent enforcement of conventions |

-Microfrontends take the concept of microservices to the frontend.
-Different teams can work on various sections of a web app independently, allowing for flexible development and deployment.
+Micro frontends apply the microservices concept to frontend development.
+Teams can work on distinct sections of a web app independently, enabling flexible development and deployment.

 Key Components

-- Decomposed UIs: Each microfrontend focuses on a specific part of the application and can be developed with different technologies.
+- Decomposed UIs: Each micro frontend focuses on a specific part of the application using its own technology stack.

 Pros and Cons